-Have the students review their research and the Climate Change Challenge: Research Questions and Future City Design: Questions to Consider student handouts.
+Have the students review their research and the Electrify Your Future Challenge: Research Questions and Future City Design: Questions to Consider student handouts.
 Discussing these questions and their research with teammates will yield lots of ideas and can serve as a road map for what to include in their future city.

-- What climate change impact (such as flooding, freshwater scarcity, severe storms or fires, etc.) is most important for their city to address? - How are today's cities adapting to climate change?
-What solutions are innovative or futuristic? - What challenges or issues does the city face in addition to climate change?
+- Determining the most critical impact on electrical power that their city needs to address, considering factors such as environment, infrastructure resilience, energy efficiency, or other relevant considerations. - How are today's cities adapting electricity as a power solution?
+What solutions are innovative or futuristic? - What additional challenges or issues does the city face?
 Are there opportunities to design solutions that address more than one issue?